CycloneDX/cyclonedx-gomod/README.md

 Line 2 of the response tells us that the checksum in our BOM matches that known to the checksum database.

+### Version Detection

+For the main module and local [replacement modules](https://golang.org/ref/mod#go-mod-file-replace), *cyclonedx-gomod* will perform version detection using Git:

+* If the `HEAD` commit is tagged and the tag is a valid [semantic version](https://golang.org/ref/mod#versions), that tag is used.
+* If `HEAD` is not tagged, a [pseudo version](https://golang.org/ref/mod#pseudo-versions) is generated.

+> Please note that pseudo versions take the previous version into consideration.
+> If your repository has been cloned with limited depth, *cyclonedx-gomod* may not be able to see any previous versions.
+> For example, [actions/checkout@v2](https://github.com/actions/checkout/tree/v2.3.4#checkout-v2) clones repositories with `fetch-depth: 1` per default.

+At the moment, no VCS other than Git is supported.
+If you need support for another VCS, please open an issue or submit a PR.

 ## Copyright & License

 CycloneDX GoMod is Copyright (c) OWASP Foundation.
 All Rights Reserved.